Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the joint MOU between the Indiana Economic Development Corporation, Purdue University, and imec, with in-kind support from the Applied Research Institute.
 D.L. acknowledges imec’s Industrial Affiliation program for exploratory logic.
+During preparation of this manuscript, the authors used ChatGPT for editorial assistance, including improving clarity and readability of selected text, and for assistance drafting and troubleshooting Python code used in data analysis.
+The tool was also used as a discussion aid when evaluating possible interpretations of the data.
+All final analyses, interpretations, code, and manuscript text were reviewed, edited, and approved by the authors, who take full responsibility for the content of the work.